John O’Groats To Cape Town: Travelling Down The Map

 Finally, as you reach the Southernmost part of Africa, you’ll find yourself welcomed by your final country; South Africa.
 Most people will start their visit to this country in its capital city, Johannesburg.
 Filled with rich culture, history, and modern violence, this place isn’t for the faint-hearted, but still gives you a great insight into the country as a whole.
 Finding things to do in Cape Town and the rest of South Africa is just a matter of doing some research.
 Like any country on the rise, this place has loads to offer.

 Hopefully, this post will inspire you to start working on your own journey across the Globe.
 Not a lot of people embark on a trip like this in their life, and this is a shame, as it doesn’t have to be a pain to get started.
-Loads of people share their travel plans over the Internet.
-So, if you need some more help, it shouldn’t be too hard to find a couple more examples to get you started.
+Loads of people share their travelling plans over the internet so, if you need some more help, it shouldn’t be too hard to find a couple more examples to get you started.

 *This is a collaborative post.
 For further information please refer to my disclosure page.